 Tyler Sullivan or “Sully” started BombTech with the desire to make higher quality clubs, with tighter tolerances and excellent performance.
 The plasma welds on the 2-piece head allows them to keep tolerances tight and make a high-quality head with a unique design.
 The cavities are really the story of these woods, by cutting out part of the sole plate they were able to create a dead-center CG, improve airflow along the sole and most significantly offer more forgiveness.

-The arrival of the BombTech Grenade 3-wood was just in time to make my Hawaii golf trip.
+The arrival of the BombTech Grenade 3-wood was just in time to make my Hawaii golf trip, as well as the Bombtech Grenade wedge set.
 I hadn’t played golf in a while because of the snow in MN, so I was excited to see green grass, but nervous about a rusty swing.
 After some time on the range warming up with other clubs I pulled out this club and bombed it dead straight down the range past the 200 flag, but short of the 250 one.
 Exactly what I’m looking for in a 3-wood.
 I then proceeded to hit 5 more perfect shots, before I decided to save some good ones for the course.
 Once I had a need for it on the 6th, 7th and 9th holes I found I repeated what was happening on the range.
 I striped one off the tee for a layup on hole 6.
 Reached the green in two on the par 5 7th and almost reached the green in two on the par 5 9th.

 While those shots were all impressive, what really sold me on this club were the next 3 rounds that continued the forgiveness with good distance.
 I can’t say I was hitting it driver length, but I am really happy not hitting it that far, because then I don’t gap the distances well.
 What I love is the forgiveness, I hit so many straight shots and so many had good results even with poor swings.